FEAST Eigenvalue Solver v3.0 User Guide: FEAST: General use

-{\bf Expectations:} (i.e what to expect) \begin{itemize} \item Same general expectation than for FEAST-SMP; \item ideally, a linear scalability with the number of MPI processes up to $\rm Ne$ the number of contour points (so up to $8$ nodes by default).
-If the number of MPI processes is exactly equal to $\rm Ne$, the factorization of the system matrices is kept in memory along the FEAST iterations and ``superlinear scalability'' can then be expected. \end{itemize}
+{\bf Expectations:} \begin{itemize} \item same general expectation than for FEAST-SMP; \item ideally, linear scalability performances with the number of MPI processes up to the number of linear systems (i.e. Factorization stage) $N_e$ to perform by contour.
+If the number of MPI processes is exactly (optimally) equal to $N_e$ which is equal to either {\tt fpm(2)} for FEAST Hermitian or {\tt fpm(8)} for FEAST non-Hermitian, the factorization of the system matrices is kept in memory along the FEAST iterations and ``superlinear scalability'' can then be expected.
+We note one particular case: if the system matrix is real non-symmetric with {\tt Img\{Emid\}=0}, and with {\tt fpm(8)} even number, the number of factorizations becomes {\tt fpm(8)}/2.